-Some School Librarians question why we should change the way we’ve always done things—and reorganizing fiction may not work for every school—but we cannot let weak rationale stand in the way of a wise professional decision that can increase reading for our students and increase circulation in our School Library.
+Some School Librarians question why we would change the way we’ve always done things, but we cannot let weak rationale stand in the way of a wise professional decision that can increase reading for our students and increase circulation in our School Library.

-Here’s why and how this School Librarian decided to organize our Fiction book area by Subjects.
+True, reorganizing Fiction may not work for every school, but most School Librarians who’ve tried it report improved—even startling—results.
+Here’s why and how a School Librarian may decide to organize the Fiction book area by Subjects.

 WHY REORGANIZE FICTION?